 This could involve topics and themes that include, but are not limited to:

 At Brightest, whenever we're working with a company or partner on materiality, we typically start with an industry and competitive landscape evaluation to understand what your peers are focusing on in ESG and sustainability.
 Next, we gather internal and external data and feedback to create a structured map of what ESG topics matter most for your organization.
-Finally, we synthesize and organize those topics into a materiality matrix, strategic plan, and set of recommendations that can be owned, adopted, and cultivated by your brand, executive leadership, and employees.
+Finally, we synthesize and organize those topics and stakeholder response data into a materiality matrix, strategic plan, and set of recommendations that can be owned, adopted, and cultivated by your brand, executive leadership, and employees.

 If you're using our sustainability and ESG software, our system can efficiently survey stakeholders and auto-generate a materiality matrix, which ranks and organizes your priority materiality topics.
 A materiality matrix typically measures three topic attributes:

-As a simple example, a healthcare company might determine through it's materiality assessment that disease preventation and treatment is an important topic within the overall materiality theme of 'access to healthcare.'
+For example, a healthcare company might determine through it's materiality assessment that disease preventation and treatment is an important topic within the overall materiality theme of 'access to healthcare.'
 From a materiality perpsective, we might rank disease preventation and treatment high on importance to the company and stakeholders, but low on our ability to influence it, because of the complexity of the global healthcare ecosystem and health policy.

 Materiality assessment is the process of performing that analysis and synthesizing feedback and data from a company's leadership, employees, stakeholders, and operations to quantify material topics and themes.